Love-Liberty/LightsOn/README.md

 The hardware & software have been installed and working in model buildings since 2021.

-The next step is to add a control panel & LCD display such that the variables within the software can be altered without having to upload new software.
+The current step is to add a control panel & LCD display such that the variables within the software can be altered without having to upload new software.
 This update began Nov 11 2022

 The layout and a simulation can be seen at Tinkercad https://www.tinkercad.com/things/aeadTduApG7-introduction.
 (If you look, you have to slide the switch to the ON position.

-In the existing Oct 2022 software the slide switch has been replaced with a photoresistor input that turns the lights on or off depending on the room lighting.
+In the Oct 2022 software the slide switch had been replaced with a photoresistor input that turns the lights on or off depending on the room lighting.
+This has been disconected as not very useful.

 The LCD display & menu can be seen in early stage https://wokwi.com/projects/349613619705545298 Nov 29 2022

+The menu code has been rewritten to avoid complexity.
+It is functional.

+The editing part is partly working.
+The mjore part was the colorwheel process which is functioning.

+Lots more to do.
+23:07 11 Dec 2022